microsoft/Codex-CLI/README.md

 ## Prompt Engineering and Context Files

 This project uses a discipline called prompt engineering to coax GPT-3 Codex to generate commands from natural language.
-Specifically, pass the model a series of examples of NL->Commands, to give it a sense of the kind of code it should be writing, and also to nudge it towards generating commands idiomatic to the shell you're using.
+Specifically, we pass the model a series of examples of NL->Commands, to give it a sense of the kind of code it should be writing, and also to nudge it towards generating commands idiomatic to the shell you're using.
 These examples live in the `contexts` directory.
 See snippet from the PowerShell context below:

 ```powershell
 # what's the weather in New York?